rotisserie/eris/README.md

 ## Contributing

 If you'd like to contribute to `eris`, we'd love your input!
 Please submit an issue first so we can discuss your proposal.
-We're also available to discuss potential issues and features on our [Discord channel](https://discord.gg/gMfXeXR).

 -------------------------------------------------------------------------------